daostack/arc/docs/contracts/controller/README.md

 ### Parameters

-The controller holds the hash of a parameters set for each scheme.
+The controller hold the hash of a parameters set for each scheme.

 This way a scheme can define a set of parameters which are specific for an organization(defined by the controller).